Spain Data Center Physical Security Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Spain Data Center Physical Security Market Analysis by Mordor Intelligence

-The Spain data center physical security market recorded a value of USD 35.47 million in 2025 and is forecast to reach USD 74.17 million by 2030, advancing at a 15.9% CAGR.
+Spain data center physical security market size in 2026 is estimated at USD 41.06 million, growing from 2025 value of USD 35.47 million with 2031 projections showing USD 85.03 million, growing at 15.71% CAGR over 2026-2031.
 This expansion is fueled by hyperscale capital expenditure, stringent national regulations and the country’s role as a connectivity bridge between northern Europe, Latin America and North Africa.
 Madrid alone is set to host more than two-thirds of national capacity, compelling operators to deploy multi-layered protection that aligns with NIS2, GDPR and Esquema Nacional de Seguridad (ENS) requirements.
 Investment momentum from Microsoft, Damac Group and Iron Mountain is creating reference sites that showcase AI-enabled video analytics, privacy-first biometrics and replicated data-hall compartmentalization standards.
 At the same time, rising material costs and a limited pool of security-cleared technicians are putting margin pressure on integrators, encouraging vendors to deliver pre-engineered solutions that shorten installation windows and reduce site-based labor.

 Key Report Takeaways